ccnmtl/mediathread/README.markdown

    For Both:
      Edit the variables in `settings_shared.py` that you need to customize for your local installation.
-     At a minimum, you will need to custimze your the `DATABASES` dictionary as appropriate.
+     At a minimum, you will need to customize your `DATABASES` dictionary as appropriate.

-     If you are not running a statsd server, you should disable the 'django_statsd' application by removing it from the INSTALLED_APPS list.

-     Even better would be:
+     For more extensive customization, you can create a deploy_specific directory to house a site-specific settings.py file:

          $ mkdir deploy_specific
          $ touch deploy_specific/__init__.py